Logistical FAQs about EEI’s bus program

 Gap year students who opt for the credit are able to use 529 funds and current college students will have their federal financial aid transferred to Marlboro College and applied to the cost (plus any other aid that their home college allows to transfer).

-EEI offers scholarships between $200 and $2000, based on need and merit.
+EEI offers scholarships and gear grants between $200 and $1000, based on need and merit.
 These are determined once a program has fully enrolled and all application deadlines have passed.

 How much spending money would I need?